Visual-mov/Tevas-lang/doc/Tex-reference.md

 (100 + 100) / 50 + " is equal to 4." -> myString3
 ```

+#### Boolean
-*Boolean* - Booleans can have only one of two values, those being *true* or *false*.
+Booleans can have only one of two values, those being *true* or *false*.
 Only logical and comparison operations can be performed on booleans, which will evaluate to either *true* or *false*.
 In this case, myBool3 is equal to false.
 ```
 true -> myBool
 false -> myBool2